 Were you watching Simply Nigella last week?
 She joined in the craze for rice bowls that is popping up all over the place at the moment.
 Well, if it’s good enough for Nigella, I’d say it’s good enough for me.
-Lately I’ve been falling into a lunch rut or leftovers or simple sandwiches and it’s become a little boring – so I thought I’d join the craze and make a rice bowl with the leftovers from my fridge.
+Lately I’ve been falling into a lunch rut or leftovers or simple sandwiches and it’s become a little boring – so I thought I’d join the craze and make an avocado rice bowl with the leftovers from my fridge.

 The flavours are bold – fennel seeds, ginger, soy, cumin, cider vinegar, lime – but they come together well to form something that is rounded, exciting and a bit different from your typical cheese and ham sandwich.